 |---|---|---|

-The variables that move cost most significantly:
+The variables that move spend most are still consistent:

 For buyers comparing agency implementation against internal builds, the cost structure differs meaningfully.
 See AI automation ROI examples for how measurable value gets structured across different automation types.